 The high NPV (97.14%) of AMBLor® means that the test is very effective at identifying melanomas where the biomarkers have been retained and are therefore at low risk of progression.

 Negative Predictive Value (absolute risk of metastasis in low risk sub set)

 Charts indicate sensitivity and specificity of AMBLor® as a prognostic biomarker.
 An NPV of 97.14% (and 2.86% risk of metastasis in low risk subset) indicates the robustness of the assay.
 This enables patient reassurance and potentially earlier discharge from secondary care of patients with low-risk melanomas, significantly reducing healthcare costs and resources.

 The potential for a new standard of care

-Currently, clinicians are unable to identify genuinely low risk subsets of patients with stage I and II melanoma and all patients are treated as having equal risk.
-This includes a follow-up regime that involves 4–16 or more consultations over a 1–5 year period.
+Currently, clinicians are unable to identify low risk subsets of patients with Stage I and II melanoma and all patients are treated as having equal risk.

 In future, the AMBLor® test will offer the potential for personalised, prognostic information for clinicians and patients over and above AJCC staging alone.
 If recommended in local and national guidelines, there could be the possibility to step down the consultation burden for patients with melanomas that are at low risk of progression.
 While, for melanomas with an ‘at-risk’ AMBLor® result, clinicians will be able to confidently continue to follow the recommended standard of care.